CRYPTINT.IO

 2. Tweet-to-article pipelines: a viral tweet becomes a Cointelegraph article that becomes other articles, none adding verification.

 3. Project-paid coverage: listicles of "Top 10 Altcoins for 2026" are often paid.
-So are many news articles about specific smaller projects.
+So are many articles about specific smaller projects.

 5. Timing suspicion: bullish news about a specific token releasing moments before insider wallets unload.